-The GCOS horizontal and vertical resolution and observation frequency are mainly justified on the commonly used (standard) resolution of currently available and used model systems (e.g. Morgenstern et al., 2010, for the CCMs).
-For the troposphere regional models are often used which have a much higher horizontal resolution.
-The required horizontal resolution (i.e. 50-100 km) is too high; it would be sufficient to have 100-300 km.
+The GCOS requirements for horizontal and vertical resolution and observation cycle are mainly justified by the commonly used (standard) resolution of currently available and used model systems (e.g. Morgenstern et al., 2010; 2017, for the CCMs).
+For the troposphere, regional models are often used which have a much higher horizontal resolution.